usr-wwelsh/path-of-python/README.md

 ## Installation

-1. Make sure you have Python installed (preferably Python 3.10.6).
+1. Make sure you have Python installed
 2. Clone this repository.
 3. Install the required dependencies using pip: